snakeleon/YouCompleteMe-x64/README.md

 YCM relies on the `VimLeave` event to shut down the [ycmd server][ycmd].
 Some plugins prevent this event from triggering by exiting Vim through an autocommand without using the `nested` keyword (see `:h autocmd-nested`).
-One of these plugins is [vim-nerdtree-tabs][].
 You should identify which plugin is responsible for the issue and report it to the plugin author.
 Note that when this happens, [ycmd][] will automatically shut itself down after 30 minutes.

 ### YCM does not work with my Anaconda Python setup